hpnkv/eyeglasses_on_photo/README.md

 ## Metrics

-All models were allowed to train for 200 epochs.
+All models were allowed to train for 200 epochs with batch size 64, by SGD with learning rate 0.002 and momentum 0.9, on one GPU.
 Epochs column cites when the best accuracy was attained.

 | # | trained on | # epochs | acc., CelebA | acc., MeGlass  | Comment |
 |---|---|---|---|---|---|